sadra-hatami/Mathematics-Toolbox/README.md

 <div align="center">

-## Designed & Developed with ❤️ for the developer community of Iran and the world by **Sadra Hatami**
+## Designed & developed with ❤️ for the community of mathematicians and developers in Iran and the world

-### Developed with passion for mathematics and education.

 <br>